awwx/hack/readme.md

-This is the source to the Hackinator.
-Since the Hackinator uses itself as its build system (how else?), see [https://github.com/awwx/hackbin](hackbin) for the runnable version.
+This is the source to the hackinator.  since the hackinator uses itself as its build system (how else?), see [hackbin](https://github.com/awwx/hackbin) for the runnable version produced by running `hack` on `hackinator.recipe`.

 Todo